 Motivation doesn’t just come to you.
 It takes action.
 More specifically, you need to take action.

-If I’m having a stressful day, it’s easy to say ‘ok I won’t go today, I’ll go tomorrow’ but I could easily do the same tomorrow, then that changes the day so it’s too near my weekend run which ruins plans for later in the week.
+If I’m having a stressful day, it’s easy to say ‘ok I won’t go today, I’ll go tomorrow’ but I could easily do the same tomorrow.

-How to wash your hair quickly after a run (and tips for a half-arsed-job tip)
+How to wash your hair quickly after a run (and tips for a half-arsed-job)

 The way I see it, I have a few different scenarios for how much of a rush I’m in.
 Do I have enough time to wash and dry my hair?
-Probably not.
-I have long, thick hair which is why this section is here.
-I have some tips.
+Unlikely so I’ve come up with some tips I’m happy to share.

 AD: #ad Some of my blogs include affiliate links where I get paid when you click through and buy.
 This doesn't increase the cost you pay.
 My blogs are my point of view and experience.
 I don't promote anything I don't like or believe in.